DennisSchulmeister/SynthExperiments/README.md

    via the stop button.
 Otherwise both will play at the same time, responding to all MIDI events.

-   Note, that when you close a file, that patch might still be active in background.
+   Note, that when you close a file, the patch might still be active in background.
 To be sure, go to __View → Show Cabbage Patcher__ to see which patches are active.
 Here you can remove unneeded instances via the right-click context menu of their nodes.